dzackgarza/Qual-Review-and-Solutions/Real Analysis/Review Doc/sections/01_Basics.md

 :::{.remark title="Negating the Sup Norm test"}
 **Negating**: find an $x$ which depends on $n$ for which $\norm{f_n}_\infty > \eps$ (negating small tails) or $\norm{f_n - f_m} > \eps$ (negating the Cauchy criterion).
 :::

-### Example: Completeness of a Normed Function Space

 :::{.proposition title="$C(I)$ is complete"}
 The space $X = C([0, 1])$, continuous functions $f: [0, 1] \to \RR$, equipped with the norm